yoyoberenguer/HSV/README.md

 ```
 ## How to:
 ```
-import the code in your python program:
+import the code in your program:

 import HSV
 # This will import the cython version
 from HSV import hsv2rgb, rgb2hsv

 # This will import the C version
 from HSV import rgb_to_hsv_c, hsv_to_rgb_c